Emmajo2022/visionOS-online-Simulator/README.md

 *Description*

-Building upon Max Thomas's efforts, Zhuowei Zhang enhances the visionOS simulator with wireless functionality using ALVR.
-This advancement improves performance and user experience, paving the way for smoother interactions with the visionOS interface.
-Future plans involve integrating Quest's passthrough, hand tracking, and eye tracking features for further enhancements.
+Expanding on Max Thomas’s project, Zhuowei Zhang introduces wireless capabilities using ALVR for a better visionOS simulation.
+This enhances performance and user experience, with plans to integrate additional Quest features like passthrough, hand tracking, and eye tracking for a richer interaction.

 *Capabilities*

-* Wireless functionality for improved performance.
+* Wireless capabilities for a smoother performance.

-* Integration with Quest's passthrough, hand tracking, and eye tracking features (planned).
+* Planned additions include Quest passthrough, hand tracking, and eye tracking.

-* Potential for enhanced user experience.
+* Enhanced overall user experience.

 ## [Chance Miller (Supernova)](https://www.youtube.com/watch?v=NggUSn7UmDI)